tekpinar/correlationplus/README.md

 ## Installation

+We recommend on of the installation methods for regular users:

 ### with pip
-This installation method is for regular users:

-We recommend to use pip
+We recommend to use pip as follows:
 ```bash
 pip install correlationplus
 ```